-- Next, prepare the apple pie filling.
-Combine the thinly sliced apples in a bowl with the lemon juice, cassava flour, vanilla extract, and spices until evenly coated.
-Set aside.
+- Apple pie filling: Combine the thinly sliced apples in a bowl with the lemon juice, arrowroot powder, vanilla extract, and spices until evenly coated.

-- Regardless of how you chose to create your top pie crust, whisk together the coconut oil and maple syrup for the vegan “egg wash” and brush the pie crust.
+- Whisk together the coconut oil and maple syrup for the vegan “egg wash” and brush the pie crust.
 Sprinkle with coconut or raw sugar.

 - Refrigerate the pie for 30 minutes while you preheat the oven to 375F.

-- When the oven is ready, place a pie onto a baking sheet and into the oven to bake for 25 minutes.
+- When the oven is ready, place a pie onto a baking sheet, cover the crust fully with tinfoil, and into the oven to bake for 25 minutes.

-- After 25 minutes, cover the crust with tin foil and bake 35-40 minutes, or until the crust looks lightly golden.
+- After 25 minutes, remove the tinfoil and bake for another 25 minutes, or until the crust looks lightly golden.